 These traditional German cake recipes were used by Grandma to make delicious dessert cakes for her large family.
-Her nine kids ate lots of cake, especially when it was this good, so she often doubled the recipes!
+Her nine kids ate plenty of cake, especially when it was this good, so she sometimes doubled the recipes!
 Why not try one of these German dessert cakes today?
 They're easily made and so delicious.

 Mom's Recipe Scrapbooks (c.
 1920s)